(This post may contain affiliate links. Please read our disclosure policy for more information.)

 There are a handful of campgrounds at or near the Great Sand Dunes National Park.
 Piñon Flats Campground is located in the park, and it is an easy walk to the dunes.
-It books up quickly, though, but there are first-come, first-served campsites at the nearby San Luis State Wildlife Area and Zapata Falls Campground.
+With front-row views of the dunes, complete with flush toilets, this campground books up quickly.
+If you can’t get a site at Piñon Flats, there are first-come, first-served campsites at the nearby San Luis State Wildlife Area and Zapata Falls Campground.
 Backcountry campers might be able to secure a permit for camping right on the dunes or at one of the designated sites, accessible only by 4WD.

 Not a camper?
 The town of Alamosa is just under a 45-minute drive from the dunes.
 It has a handful of basic hotel accommodations like the Best Western, Holiday Inn Express & Suites, and Fairfield Inn & Suites.